 - proceed to or from a place where repairs are to be or have been effected to such motor vehicle.

 - Go to the nearest registering authority with the following:

 - your identity document (ID)

 - the vehicle’s registration certificate

-- a letter of authority from the South African Bureau of Standards
+- a letter of authority from the National Regulator for Compulsory Specifications (NRCS) in case of a rebuilt vehicle

-- if you stay at an informal settlement, you must bring a letter with an official date stamp from the ward councillor confirming your postal and residential address
+- if you stay at an informal settlement, you must bring a letter with an official date stamp from the ward councillor confirming your residential address

 - Complete an Application for special classification of motor vehicle in respect of licence fees form (ELF1).
 The form is available at the registering authority.